Avaiga/taipy-doc/docs/manuals/userman/what-if-analysis/multiple-scenarios.md

         For more details, see the [task orchestration](../task-orchestration/scenario-config.md) page.

-    For more details, see the [scenario configuration](../sdm/scenario/scenario-config.md) page.

 3. Instantiate multiple scenarios using `create_scenario()^` function.
-The alternative data nodes (and tasks) are created along with the new scenarios.<br>
+The alternative data nodes (and tasks) are created along with the new scenarios.
-    For more details, see the [scenario](../sdm/scenario/index.md) page.

 # Example